twistedfall/opencv-rust/README.md

 use those functions there are some limitations to keep in mind.
 Current implementation of callback handling leaks the passed callback argument.
 That means that the closure used as a callback will never be freed during the lifetime of a program and moreover Drop will not be called for it.
-There is a plan to implement possibility to be able to free at least some of the closures.
+There is a plan to implement possibility to be able to free at least some closures.

 ### Unsafety